polybase/polybase-db-docs/docs/write-data.md

 })
 ```

+ If you want to skip signing for specific requests you can return `null` to skip the signing process.

 ### Using wallet through an extension

-Using the signing process provided by a user's browser extension (every write must be signed individually).
+You can use the signing process provided by a user's browser extension (e.g. Metamask).
+Using this approach, every write must be individually approved by the user (i.e. a dialog will appear for them to approve), which may not be an optimal user experience.

 ```ts
 import { Polybase } from '@polybase/client/web'